 The requirement to limit compressors to operate within the surge and choke limits imposed by the compressor envelope may constrain network capability.

-6.17.3 Maximum Power
+Maximum power

 The maximum power available from a gas driven compressor unit is dependent on various factors including ambient inlet air temperature.
 Generally, the colder the air temperature, the more power that can be derived to compress gas.
 Gas quality is another factor that can have an impact on compressor performance.
 The maximum available power therefore varies throughout the year, and is lower for summer conditions than for winter conditions.
 The maximum power available from an electrically driven compressor unit is not dependent on ambient air temperatures.

-The maximum power that will be used within network analysis models is the base power level that may be achieved under normal operating conditions.
+The maximum power that is used within network analysis models is the base power level that may be achieved under normal operating conditions.

-The network analysis undertaken for the NTS will consider the limiting effect of seasonal variations in temperature on power available at gas driven compressor units by relating available power to total NTS demand at different points on the load duration curves.
+The network analysis undertaken for the NTS considers the limiting effect of seasonal variations in temperature on power available at gas driven compressor units by relating available power to total NTS demand at different points on the load duration curves.
 This may constrain network capability, especially at lower demand conditions.

-6.17.4 Discharge Temperatures
+Discharge temperatures

 Compressor station discharge temperatures are generally limited to between 45oC and 50oC (depending on the downstream pipeline specifications) as otherwise damage can be caused to some downstream pipeline coatings.
 Where consistently high temperatures are seen on the outlet of a compressor, aftercoolers may be used to reduce the gas temperature to acceptable levels and improve downstream transmission capability by virtue of a lower temperature.
 Where aftercoolers are not present, network capability may be constrained due to the requirement to operate to safe temperature limits.

-6.17.5 Suction and Discharge Pressures
+Suction and discharge pressures

 Due to gas flow characteristics and the relationship between pressure, velocity and the associated pressure losses caused by friction, it is generally more efficient to utilise the furthest upstream compressors towards their maximum discharge pressures in the first instance to minimise pressure losses and fuel consumption.
-Compressors near large Entry Points may be controlled on a suction pressure set point to enable high flows from these Entry Points to be accommodated.
+Compressors near large entry points are controlled on a suction pressure set point to enable high flows from these entry points to be accommodated.
 However, downstream conditions including demand levels and distribution have a key effect on the ability to use compressors effectively.

-National Grid will seek to maximise the use of compression by operating compressors towards their maximum discharge design pressures or minimum suction design pressures when undertaking network analysis, subject to other constraining factors such as emissions levels, discharge temperatures, efficient fuel usage and operation within compressor performance envelopes.
+We seek to maximise the use of compression by operating compressors towards their maximum discharge design pressures or minimum suction design pressures when undertaking network analysis, subject to other constraining factors such as:

+emissions levels

+discharge temperatures

+efficient fuel usage

+compressor performance envelopes.

-6.17.6 Compressor Standby and Station Configuration
+Compressor standby and station configuration

 Compressor stations across the NTS are designed to meet the anticipated range of flow conditions.
-Some sites may be used for high demand conditions only, whereas other stations are equipped to allow a variety of different units to be used in parallel and/or in series configuration to achieve different pressure/flow characteristics.
+Some sites may be used for high demand conditions only, whereas other stations are equipped to allow a variety of different units to be used in parallel and in series configuration to achieve different pressure and flow characteristics.

-National Grid will ensure that compressors configurations are used effectively within network analysis models, considering the range of configurations that may be used to accommodate flow patterns on the system to maximise the capability of the system, subject to other constraining factors such as emissions levels, discharge temperatures, efficient fuel usage and operation within compressor performance envelopes.
+We ensure that compressors configurations are used effectively within network analysis models.
+We consider the range of configurations that may be used to accommodate flow patterns on the system to maximise the capability of the system, subject to other constraining factors (see above).